pluralsight/guides/draft/front-end-javascript/introduction-to-angular-test-driven-development/article.md

 ## Testing directives

-Directives differ in terms of purpose and structure than services and controllers, and they are tested using different approach.
+Directives differ in terms of purpose and structure than services and controllers.
+Thus, they are tested using different approach.
 Directives have their own encapsulated scope which gets its data from an outer scope, a controller, for example.
-What happens to directives is that they first get "compiled" (in Angular.js sense)  and then their scope gets filled with data.
+What happens to directives is that they first get "compiled" (in the Angular.js sense)  and then their scope gets filled with data.
 In order to properly test them, we must simulate the same process and see if we get the desirable outcomes.

 We are going to add a simple directive that will display the user's profile.
 It will get its profile data from outside and apply it into its scope.